triden005/timetable/README.md

-## AN Overkilling TimeTable elctron app using electron forge && webpack :-)
+## AN Overkilling TimeTable electron app using electron forge && webpack :-)

 ---